adam-on-the-internet/dsm-procedural-rules-archive/src/assets/about.md

 by people who often make mistakes.
 If you find any mistakes, or you have additional context you'd like us to add, please contact us at dsmpeoplestownhall@gmail.com.

-This archive is not an official source of city information.
-If you want an official version for any of the versions of the rules, please contact the Des Moines City Clerk (CityClerk@dmgov.org) or the Des Moines FOIA Office (https://www.dsm.city/interactive_forms/public_records_request.php).